Darkneon/random-maze-generator/Readme.md

 # Random maze generator/solver

+## About this fork

+This is a exercise used for a tutorial on backtracking for SCS Concordia.
+Student must implement the solve() function and fill the path variable with the solution to the maze.

 ## Overview

 This is just a simple random maze generator and solver I wrote for fun that gets drawn over a canvas on the page.
 It is fully written in JavaScript and tested with Jasmine.